OpatzLab/HanganuOpatzToolbox/Fooof/README.md

 # fooof-opatzlab

+warning! the fooof software is currently being updated. be careful because there might be some inconsistencies arising from different versions being used.

 this very simple script takes in a series of power spectra and fooofs them, according to https://github.com/voytekresearch/fooof

 it is python-based, but takes matlab files in, and spits matlab files out.
 Plug and play.